mattmotoki/mattmotoki.github.io/content/published/kaggle-archive.md

 * **Links:**
 [Competition Website](https://www.kaggle.com/c/quora-question-pairs)

-Partnered with a local data scientist to apply natural language processing (NLP) techniques to detect duplicate questions for the crowdsourcing question and answer company Quora.
+Partnered with a Hawaii-based data scientist to apply natural language processing (NLP) techniques to detect duplicate questions for the crowdsourcing question and answer company Quora.
 The metric used in this competition was the log loss and the data for the competition consisted of 300,000+ question pairs.
-We constructed sentence features from variants of TF-IDF weightings, part-of-speech tags and string and word distances.
+We constructed sentence features from variants of TF-IDF weightings, part-of-speech tags, and string and word distances.
 We created ensembles of recurrent neural networks (in particular LSTM) trained on learned and precomputed word embeddings.
 We ranked in the top 2.9% using a blend of gradient boosted decision trees and recurrent neural networks.